 For this first episode, I am going to introduce some of the cast of characters.

 First up is the Panenka-Puppe family.
 Kevin Puppe was born in Germany but migrated to the UK while we were still part of the EU.
 (At the moment we still are, but have voted stupidly to leave.)
 Kevin is the part-owner and manager of the pub.
 His wife, Steffi Panenka is sitting in front of him holding their youngest child, Mitzi Panenka-Puppe.
 The Panenka family emigrated to the UK from the Czech Republic, now known as Czechia, many years ago when Steffi and her sisters were quite young.
 Steffi has five sisters, only two of whom feature in our story at the moment.
 To her right is her youngest sister, Skipper.
-Her oldest child, daughter Evi, stands in front of Skipper.
-On the far right is Dr Bonnie Panenka, palaeontologist and university lecturer, holding Uwe, Steffi and Kevin’s middle child.
+Her daughter Evi stands in front of Skipper.
+Their oldest daughter, Gretchen, is at a friends’ house.
+On the far right is Dr Bonnie Panenka, palaeontologist and university lecturer, holding Uwe, Steffi and Kevin’s only son.
 The other three sisters are Ivana, Claire, and Katie Panenka, but I’m not sure if we’ll be seeing much of them soon.

 Kevin struggled to figure out how to make a living for months after his reconciliation with Steffi.
 Previously he had worked as a football (soccer for the Americans) coach for a school district.
 To his extreme annoyance, Bonnie Panenka, a keen footballer, has recently taken on coaching some of the children in the doll house as a volunteer.
 At last Barbie Roberts, a wealthy businesswoman, offered to be the silent partner in a pub, along with her fiancé, Ken Armstrong.
 Business in the King George III is now booming and Kevin is happy.